Four reasons why your church needs to do an Insight Team

 David Wise preached and also led a four day conference when his team from Greenford Baptist was in Beira, Mozambique.
 He spoke on topics recommended to him by the president of the Baptist confederation in Mozambique and it proved so popular that he will be returning to teach the material in two other cities this June.

 Maggie Robertson’s 30 years’ experience of being a home economics teacher proved useful when she visited Nauta, Peru with the team from Perth Baptist Church.
 Local women were desperate to learn sewing, so the church was able to raise money to buy some sewing machines and lead some workshops.
-The training had a big impact on the women, which you can read about here.
+The training had a big impact on the women.

 Teacher Alison Savine and teaching assistants Jackie Brett and Rebecca Lauder from Romford Baptist Church were able to get involved in local education when they visited our work in Uganda in 2014, even getting the opportunity to give a nursery teacher lesson ideas and materials to help her with her class.